hackbg/fadroma/crates/fadroma-composability/README.md

 Trim down traits that implement generic features into a reusable form and add them to Fadroma to collect a library of smart contract primitives.

-## Composability Level 4: Going from composable traits to composed contract.
+## Composability Level 4: Composed contract

 ## Appendix A: Proposed syntax for the integration of composable traits in `fadroma-derive-contract`